gica3618/pythonradex/CONTRIBUTING.md

 ### Build the documentation locally

-To build the documentation, you need to install additional packages:

-    pip install sphinx sphinx-rtd-theme

-To build the documentation:
+To build the documentation locally:

     cd docs
     make html